| The Brechner ReportVolume 19, Number 12

 exempt, that exemption does not permit attendance by consultants.
 The meetings and the

+records related to them, therefore, were not exempt.
 In addition, any work-product exemption that might have covered the proposal was waived

 when the board released the document to the NAACP.
 (Decisions on File, Florida